MRU-COMP1502-2023/instructions/assignment_3.md

 <details>
   <summary><b>Testing</b></summary>
   <p>
-We expect to see reasonable JUnit tests for your project.
+We expect to see *further* JUnit tests for your project when compared to the reasonable tests implemented for Assignment 2.
 Isolate some of the key functions and write tests for them that cover all possible situations.
     </p>
 </details>